raspberrypilearning/getting-started-with-raspberry-pi-lesson/README.md

 - A micro USB power adaptor
 - All necessary cables

+See [raspberrypi.org/downloads](http://www.raspberrypi.org/downloads/) to download NOOBS/Raspbian and see the [NOOBS setup guide](http://www.raspberrypi.org/help/noobs-setup/) for help with installation.

 ## Lesson

 - [Lesson 1 - Getting Started with Raspberry Pi](lesson-1/lesson-plan-1.md)